zididadaday/fw13-amd300-fedora-secureboot/README.md

 Now update your grub entry to include the boot parameter.
 ```
+# this will add below argument to all boot entries in grub.
+# not really needed for more than just our patched kernel, but does no harm.
 grubby --args="lockdown_hibernate=1" --update-kernel=ALL
 ```
 Check that the command has added the argument to your kernels entries